the-stencil-io/the-stencil-composer/README.md

 ### Pages

-Pages are Markdown files corresponding to their content language.
+Pages are Markdown files.
+They are named according to their content language, and contain only content written in that language.
 For example, a page named `en.md` contains English language content.

 The basic rule is this: 1 page == 1 locale.
-You can have as many pages per Article as you wish, depending on how many languages you need to represent.
-Pages can only be created for existing locales, so if you want a page in a language you haven't added yet, you'll need to add that locale first, and only then start creating pages that use it.
+You can have as many pages per Article as you wish, depending on how many languages you need to represent, but currently, there can only be ONE page per Article of the same locale.

+Because a Page corresponds directly to a locale, Pages cannot exist if the desired locale doesn't exist.
+This means that, if you want a page in a language you haven't added yet, you'll need to add that locale first, and only then start creating pages that use it.

 A Page **must** have at least 1 Markdown Level 1 Header.
 The first occurrence of a Level 1 Header within a Page will provide the localised name for the Article that the end user sees in your content portal's Topic menu.

 A Page does not have a customisable name.
 The name of a page is always the [two-letter language code](https://en.wikipedia.org/wiki/ISO_639-1) corresponding to its content language, followed by `.md` file extension.
+For example, `sv.md` is a Swedish-language Markdown page.

 A Page is specific to an Article, and it cannot exist outside of an Article.

+In summary, before creating a page, you need to keep three things in mind:

+* The Article in which the page will "live" must already exist
+* The locale for the Page's content must already exist
+* The Page must include a Markdown level 1 Header, which will appear as a Topic in your portal's Topic menu.

 ---

 ### Links

-Links can be internal or external.
+Links can be **internal**, **external**, or **phone**.
 An internal link connects to pages within your domain, while an external link connects to pages outside your domain.
+A link of type "phone" will display as a telephone number on your Portal UI.

-Links can be associated with unlimited multiple articles / pages.
+Links can be associated with any, all, or no articles / pages.

-Link content (url, description, etc.) are all localised.
-The locale you specify for a link determines that this link will appear only on pages with the same locale.
+Links are localised.
+The locale you specify for a link when creating it determines that this link will appear only on pages with the same locale.
 Here is an example situation:

 You have an article: `100_Housing`.
 This Article has two pages: `en.md` and `sv.md`.
 You create a link and set its locale to `en`.
 You then associate this link with your Article `100_Housing`.
 Your link will only appear on `en.md`, even though it was applied to the entire Article.
 If you want this link to appear on `sv.md`, you can give the link this additional localisation.

-If you want a link to appear on ALL pages of an Article, regardless of language, you simply leave the locale field blank.
+If you want a link to appear on ALL pages of an Article, regardless of language, simply leave the locale field blank.

 Once a link has been created, it is available globally throughout the application.

+If you don't want a certain link to appear on a page anymore, you can remove a link's association with an Article at any time without deleting the link from the application.

+When you delete a link, it is deleted globally from the application.

 ---

 ### Forms and Workflows

-The Stencil is designed to unify your content, data gathering, and process automation into one consolidated frontend.
+The Stencil is designed to unify your content, data gathering, and process automation into one consolidated application.
 In practice, this means that you can set up your static content to point users to your forms, and you can create workflows which specify what happens once those forms are submitted.

 For example, your organisation may want to provide a form for users to send an inquiry about a product, and then when a user completes and submits the inquiry form, a notification is sent to an administrator who then performs some action.
 Or, perhaps something automated should happen when this form is completed.
 This is all up to you to customise however you need.